aravind-sadharani/chandraveena/src/blog/pallavi/index.md

 Padam is a lyrical or a musical phrase, Layam is a rhythmic structure or Talam, and Vinayasam is the rhythmic exploration of the set musical phrase within the framework of the Raga Lakshana.
 You can read more about Raga Lakshana [here](/blog/music-as-a-performing-art) and [here](/blog/grammar-of-music).

 This section of a musical presentation has also been referred to as Rupak Alapti.
 Rupak Alapti could also be considered as the precursor to modern day *Khyal* genre of Indian Classical Music.
 This has two characteristics - *Dhatu* (musical aspects) and *Matu* (Poetry or Lyrical aspects).
 Essentially, this is poetry set to music in a tala or rhythmic cycle of beats.

+Here I make a distinction between Poetry and Musical Poetry.
+While generic poetry has its own structure and meaning, not all poetry works are suitable as a musical composition.
+In addition to poetic meaning, a musical poetry also needs to have a metre, a rhythm based structure, a musical structure where the musical and grammatical characterists of the Raga are maintained.
+A musical poetry composer is also known as *Vaggeyakar*.
+The meaning of the word is :

+*Vak* - speech - here refers to words(sahityam).

+*Geya* - singing - here refers to setting the music.

+*Kaara* - the doer of the above acts (or anything in a context).

 ### Padam